-Dundas Hill is a former distillery site of approximately 15 acres located in the Port Dundas area of Glasgow, immediately to the north of the city centre and on the banks of the canal.
+Dundas Hill is a former distillery site of approximately 15 acres located in the Port Dundas area of Glasgow, immediately to the north of the city centre and owned by Scottish Canals.
 The neighbourhood is fast gaining prominence as an alternative, creative destination where watersports and urban adventure activities blend with a strong arts and cultural presence.
 There is a pioneering spirt in the area, showing how this can influence regeneration right from the start.

 The 600 home masterplan prepared for the Dundas Hill site provides an opportunity for high density urban and custom housing focused on the strong creative and design led identity of the city.
 Dundas Hill will also host an installation by the Land Art Generator Initiative, a public art project that also generates large scale, clean energy.

 The Port Dundas terminus was established at One Hundred Acre Hill between 1786 and 1790 and was named after Sir Lawrence Dundas, one of the major backers of the Forth and Clyde Canal Company.
 Port Dundas formed the terminus of a branch of the Forth and Clyde Canal in the centre of Glasgow, linking to the adjacent Monkland Canal.
 It became an industrial centre in the 19th century, with textile mills, chemical works, granaries, distilleries, glassworks, iron foundries, power stations and engineering works all operating in the area.
 In 1859, a brick chimney was built at Port Dundas for F. Townsend.
 At 454 feet (138 m) it was the tallest chimney in the world at the time, with an outside diameter of 32 feet (9.8 m) at ground level. (source: Wikipedia)